Skip to footer content

 1. Create a Visual Studio Project

-4. Save generated barcode as Image using SaveAs method
+4. Save the generated barcode as an image using the SaveAs method

 IronPrint - The C# Print Library